Imposter Syndrome: Five Ways to Feel Better

 Compassion is something we’re often willing to feel toward others, but seldom comfortable with feeling toward ourselves.

-We are crazy, inexplicable, and ridiculous life-forms.
+We are human.
+We are crazy, inexplicable, and ridiculous.
 We forget things, we feel depressed, we try hard, we’re raw and vulnerable, we miss our childhoods, we miss safety, we miss love.
 In our hearts, we are sweet babes that just want happiness.
 It’s not easy being you (cue music).

-We must take the highest part of ourselves and charge that part with loving all the other dimensions of our being.
+We must take the highest part of ourselves and charge that part with loving all the other parts.
 The inner children that need love most.
 The broken histories that make homes in our heart.
 We must have compassion toward ourselves, because sometimes there’s nobody else there to do it.

-You are not one thing.
+You are not just one thing.
+Surprise!

 Being a human is not something we can understand.
 It’s Mindf*ck City, Population: All of Us.
 What I can tell you is that you change on a daily basis.
-How can you be an imposter at something when you can’t even put your thumb on it due to the simple nature of its inconstancy?
+How can you be an imposter at something when you can’t even put your thumb on it due to the simple nature of inconstancy?

 One of my tried-and-true methods of bringing myself off the ledge when life overwhelms me is to remind myself how “unimportant” it all is.
 Not unimportant like boo-hoo-life-doesn’t-matter, but just that what happens today is a speck of dust in the span of time.
 We are all going to die, we are all going to be forgotten.
 It’s great!

 I am what I am.

 There is nobody holding me to a standard.
 I am a writer.
 There’s not a rule book on what it takes to be that.

 You know who just popped into my head?